pyvista/pyvista-doc-translations/examples/01-filter/glyphs.rst

     mesh = examples.download_carotid().threshold(145, scalars="scalars")

-    # Make a geometric obhect to use as the glyph
+    # Make a geometric object to use as the glyph
     geom = pv.Arrow()  # This could be any dataset

     # Perform the glyph